Crowns and Bridges Explained

 The Purpose of Dental Bridges and Crowns

 In addition to strengthening a damaged tooth, bridges and crowns can be used to improve a tooth’s appearance, shape, alignment and dental occlusion.
 Both crowns and bridges are carefully crafted to match the colour, height, texture, and overall appearance of your natural teeth.
+If you are interested in improving the look and feel of your smile, this service may be of interest to you.

 A dental crown, or cap as it is often called, is a restoration that is placed on teeth that have lost a lot of their structure.
 A dental crown completely encircles that tooth or dental implant to provide strength.
 There are various types, ranging from full porcelain to full metal, with advantages and disadvantages to each material.